CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+The output will be 10 and undefined because the console log outside the function does not have access to the variable y.

 ## Question 3